WANG-Tingyu/WANG-Tingyu/README.md

 - **Trading**: Gained knowledge in Quantitative and Algorithmic Trading.

 ## 📈 Finance & Fintech
-Finance?
-Yes, you read that right!
-I've always had a knack for finance which led me to pursue a minor in it and even bag a master's degree in **Fintech**! :moneybag: My next mission?
-The **CFA** certificate.
+I've always had a knack for finance which led me to pursue a minor in it and even bag a master's degree in **Fintech**! :moneybag: My next mission is the **CFA** certificate.
 Currently, I'm deep-diving into quantitative and algorithmic trading.

 ## 🎾 Hobbies
 When I'm not coding or analyzing financial markets, you can find me: